How to Raise an Indoor Pet Chicken? (Beginner’s Guide)

 1. Chickens Create Dander and Dust

-Chickens don’t have fur, but many people are allergic to the dust and dander that they produce.
+Chickens don’t have fur, but many people are allergic to the dust and dander they produce.
 Before raising a chicken inside your house, you must be sure that nobody in your family is allergic to chicken dust and dander.
-If anybody in your home is in the slightest bit allergic, you must find a place for your pet chicken outside.
+If anybody in your home is slightly allergic, you must find a place for your pet chicken outside.

 2. It Takes a Lifetime Commitment

 Are you ready to take care of the chicken indoors for her life?
-As mentioned earlier, a chicken finds it easy to adapt to your lifestyle, and if allowed to stay inside for a while, it would get used to that lifestyle and also bond with you.
-Afterward, it would be harsh to send it back into the cold coop after a long time of cozy living and bonding.
+As mentioned earlier, a chicken finds it easy to adapt to its lifestyle, and if allowed to stay inside for a while, it would get used to that lifestyle and bond with you.
+Afterward, sending it back into the cold coop would be harsh after a long time of cozy living and bonding.

-When you decide to raise an indoor pet chicken, you have to be prepared to do so for the chicken’s lifetime.
+When you decide to raise an indoor pet chicken, you must be prepared for the chicken’s lifetime.
 A typical chicken lives for an average of ten years.
-That’s a long-term commitment, and you must consider this before making your decision.
+That’s a long-term commitment, and you must consider this before deciding.

 3. Are Pets Allowed in Your Apartment?

-If you’re living in a rented apartment, you have to check in with the landlord to know if you’re allowed to bring in pets.
+If you’re living in a rented apartment, you must check in with the landlord to know if you can bring in pets.
 If pets aren’t allowed inside, there’s a high likelihood that chickens wouldn’t be welcome too.

 4. Other Pets in the House

-If you already have a cat or dog in the house, bringing in a chicken might be a bad idea.
-The dog or cat could scare, and even harm your indoor pet chicken.
+If you already have a cat or dog in the house, bringing a chicken might be a bad idea.
+The dog or cat could scare and even harm your indoor pet chicken.

 How to Raise an Indoor Pet Chicken

-Now that you’ve checked all the boxes, let’s get right into how to raise an indoor pet chicken.
+Now that you’ve checked all the boxes let’s learn how to raise an indoor pet chicken.
 Here is a step-by-step guide to help you navigate the entire process:

-In choosing the right indoor pet chicken, you’ll want to take size and temperament into consideration.
-I prefer a hen to a rooster because the former is less excitable and gives fewer problems compared to the latter.
+In choosing the proper indoor pet chicken, you’ll want to consider size and temperament.
+I prefer a hen to a rooster because the former is less excitable and gives fewer problems than the latter.

 Besides size and temperament, the breed of the chicken also matters.
 It’s more convenient to raise some chicken breeds compared to others.
 For instance, the Silkie chicken is a friendly, quirky chicken that tops my list of the best chicken breeds to raise indoors.

-There are tons of other chicken breeds to choose from, and the following also make my list of the best indoor pet chickens: Cochin chicken, Barbu D’Uccles, and Polish chicken.
+There are many other chicken breeds to choose from, and the following also make my list of the best indoor pet chickens: Cochin chicken, Barbu D’Uccles, and Polish chicken.

-Also, you need to get an indoor chicken cage or coop so your chicken can play around it without supervision.
-In doing this, you want to provide the most natural environment for the chicken as much as you can.
-This practice would mean adding things such as some sawdust and straws.
+Also, you need to get an indoor chicken cage or coop so your chicken can play around without supervision.
+In doing this, you want to provide the chicken with the most natural environment as much as possible.
+This practice would mean adding things such as sawdust and straw.

 The cage’s floor should have a substrate to help cushion the chicken’s body.
-Straw is the best substrate to use for the chicken’s bedding as it provides warmth and a healthy germ balance.
-The cage should also have enough room to allow the chicken to eat, move about, and sleep.
+Straw is the best substrate for the chicken’s bedding, providing warmth and a healthy germ balance.
+The cage should also have enough room for the chicken to eat, move about, and sleep.

-Chickens love to take dust baths, and this will always create a mess around their cage area.
+Chickens love to take dust baths, which can often create a mess around their cage area.
 So, consider keeping the cage away from the kitchen and bedrooms.
 The areas around the cage should also be easy to clean, and I suggest you use linoleum flooring around the cage.

 For proper hygiene, clean the chicken cage regularly.
 I recommend doing so at least three times a week.

 Getting a ‘poop plan’ is probably the most crucial step you have to take.
-Many people who find the thought of raising a chicken indoors bizarre do so because they simply can’t imagine the chicken’s poop in their living room.
+Many people who consider raising a chicken indoors bizarre do so because they simply can’t imagine the chicken’s poop in their living room.

 If you don’t get the poop arrangement right, you’ll be forced to send your chicken out sooner than you’d expected.
-Some chicken breeds give out waste more than others, so it’s essential to have this in mind when choosing a chicken.
+Some chicken breeds give out more waste than others, so it’s essential to consider this when choosing a chicken.

 1. Chicken Diapers